markdumay/shelldoc-generators/README.md

 - The root folder of the generator should include a valid configuration file called `generator.json`.
 - Submissions should include an instructive README.
 Please provide at least an English translation of the README.
 - When adapting an existing generator for a derivative work, be sure the requirements of the original generator's license are met.
-- When submitting a generator you are expected to maintain it as well and to ensure it is compatible with the latest release of ShellDoc.
+- When submitting a generator you are expected to maintain it as well.
+Please ensure your generator is compatible with the latest release of ShellDoc.

 ### Submitting a Generator
 1. Clone the repository and create a new branch